wu87988622/ohara/docs/src/rest/rest-nodes.rst

 The version (tag) depends on which ohara you used.
 It would be better to use the same version to Ohara.
-For example, the version of Ohara configurator you are running is 0.4, then the official images you should download is oharastream/xxxx:0.4.
+For example, the version of Ohara configurator you are running is 0.9.0, then the official images you should download is oharastream/xxxx:0.9.0.

-The properties used in describing a node are shown below.
+The properties used by describing a node are shown below.

 #. hostname (**string**) — hostname of node.